 Degenerative disc disease involves a variety of structural, biochemical, nutritional and molecular changes that occur in the spinal disc over time or following an initial injury to the intervertebral spinal disc in your spine.
 Degenerative disc disease is a common cause of back pain and neck pain (discogenic pain), sciatica and radiculopathy.
 The pain in your back from degenerative disc disease come from irritated (inflamed or compressed) nerve fibers nearby, and can be categorized as a mechanical instability.

-An initial event leading to this spinal disease is injury to annulus fibrosus (the outer layer of the spinal disc containing the inner “jelly”) leading to annular tear (s).
+An initial event leading to this spinal disease is injury to annulus fibrosus (the outer layer of the spinal disc containing the inner “jelly”) leading to an annular tear (or tears).
 An annular tear may result in a herniated disc, protruding disc, or bulging disc when the inner nucleus of the disc leaks out and into the pathways in the spine where sensitive nerves reside.

-- trauma to spinal disc
+- Trauma to spinal disc

-- genetics or family history of degenerative disc disease
+- Genetics or family history of degenerative disc disease

-- disc nutrition
+- Disc nutrition

-- unfavorable spinal biomechanics
+- Unfavorable spinal biomechanics

 Degenerative disc disease is a combination of structural, biochemical and molecular changes that occur over time within the spinal disc.
 Not all spinal discs undergo this degenerative cascade of events.
-Many elderly persons and senor citizens have only a few of their 23 spinal discs degenerate.
+Many elderly persons and senior citizens have only a few of their 23 spinal discs degenerate.
 Most people over the age of 50 have several degenerated spinal discs; fortunately most are without pain or other symptoms.

 In summary, most people will have at least one degenerated spinal disc in their lifetime but very few of them have any problems from these discs that are degenerated.
 Degenerated spinal discs can be a “part of life” like wrinkles or sunspots and most of the time we don’t need to treat them at all.
 If symptoms like pain, numbness, weakness or tingling of the legs, feet, hands, or arms occur and the degenerated spinal disc is determined to be the source, surgery is often needed.
 The most common surgery performed to treat symptomatic degenerative disc disease is a spinal fusion.
 With new, more advanced surgeries like Deuk Laser Disc Repair, spinal fusion is not always necessary.
 With laser surgery, the spinal disc is repaired and not removed.

 Degenerative disc disease is identified most commonly by the structural changes seen on an MRI scan or CT scan of the affected region of the spine.
 These changes include loss of disc height; loss of disc hydration or water content which appears as a “black” disc on T2 weighted MRI sequences; bulging or herniated discs; annular tears; presence of osteophytes or bone spurs; facet degeneration and subluxation; adjacent vertebral endplate changes including sclerosis, irregularity, fractures and edema within the cancellous bone.
 Some or all of these changes may be present but there is no consensus on what definitively constitutes a degenerated disc.
-A diagnosis is determined by ordering an MRI, CT, and discogram.
+A diagnosis is determined by ordering an MRI, CT and discogram.